Blackbody Radiation Calculator

 λmax=bT, where b is Wien's displacement constant.
 In nanometer form this is often written as roughly 2.898 × 106 nm·K divided by temperature.
 The idea is simple and powerful: increase the temperature and the peak shifts to shorter wavelengths.
 That is why hotter stars look bluer and cooler stars look redder, and why ordinary room-temperature objects radiate primarily in the infrared rather than in visible light.

-A classic worked example is the Sun.
+This blackbody radiation worked example uses a Sun-like temperature because it shows both Planck's law and Wien's law clearly.
 If you enter a wavelength of 500 nm and a temperature of 5778 K, the calculator returns a spectral radiance of about 2.60 × 1013 W·sr⁻¹·m⁻³.
 It also reports a Wien peak near 5.01 × 102 nm, or about 501 nm.
 That peak sits in the visible range, which is one reason sunlight is so intense where human eyes are most sensitive.
 The result does not mean the Sun emits only at 500 nm.
 Instead, it means that if you look at a narrow slice of the solar spectrum centered on 500 nm, the ideal blackbody model predicts an extremely large radiance there.

 Now compare that with a cooler object, such as a 3000 K source.
 Wien's law puts the peak near 966 nm, which is just beyond deep red and into the near infrared.
 If you probe that source at 500 nm, the radiance drops far below the solar example because the temperature is not high enough to support as much visible emission.
 If you instead evaluate the source near 1000 nm, the radiance becomes much stronger.
 This contrast is exactly what the calculator is meant to reveal: the same physical law explains both the brightness level and the shift of the spectrum across wavelength.